-This way, you are making sure that you are not over-accumulating things.
+That way, you are making sure that you are not over-accumulating things.

 It is also a great way to know that you are not adding duplicates to your belongings.

 If you know to need to let go of something else, maybe you will realize that you like what you already have better.

 The best thing is to do whatever will help you the most.

-4 – Digitize and go paperless
+4. Digitize and go paperless

 Nowadays, we have the chance to be able to scan almost anything.

 There are some administrative documents that we should keep.

-For your electricity, water, Internet, or phone bills, ask companies if they can send them by email instead of a paper format.
-When you buy something new, ask for an email invoice.
+For your electricity, water, Internet, or phone bills, ask companies if they can send them by email instead of a paper format (it saves trees!).